forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Lieven 230322
 *The History Behind Putin’s War in Ukraine*, AN INTERVIEW WITH ANATOL LIEVEN, INTERVIEW BY Doug Henwood

-> some controversial statements are disagreed.
-<!--
-> * For example there are comments from preventing Russia from doing further similar military campaigns or a government change, though *not* the  disintegration of Russia - though there is some risk for it when the war would escalate [further].
-> * The Russia government is likely aware that military presence is required in occupied areas, but this possibly is considered worth it [for security reasons]. // whether occupied areas actually increase security is a different question.-->

-> put here because of the background/history remarks (it cites from [A Fateful Error](#kennan-97) by G Kennan) and the opting for negotiations.
+> Put here because of the background/history remarks (it cites from [A Fateful Error](#kennan-97) by G Kennan) and the opting for negotiations.
 Other remarks are of varying degrees subjective.
 Originally an oral interview in early March i.e. about a week after the start of the invasion - which was a shocking moment for many.
 Written down and edited by D Henwood.
 Unclear whether A Lieven read/corrected the transcript.

+> In many resources not all statements are agreed.
+For this, it is pointed out that some subjective statements are disagreed.

+<!--
+> * For example there are comments from preventing Russia from doing further similar military campaigns or a government change, though *not* the  disintegration of Russia - though there is some risk for it when the war would escalate [further].
+> * The Russia government is likely aware that military presence is required in occupied areas, but this possibly is considered worth it [for security reasons]. // whether occupied areas actually increase security is a different question.-->
 >
 >> Who hasn't spoken with some essence of truth, but exaggerated and would formulate more fine-tuned in written form?
 >
 >> Spoken word tends to be more direct than written up to exaggeration.
-Additionally, without dialog misunderstanding is more likely and mistakes happen more.
+Additionally when reproduced without dialog, misunderstanding is more likely.
 >
 >> Comments on this page, are often like spoken word.